homeymusic/mami.codi.R/man/thoughts/Math.md

 So what are they in our model?

-$f_{0}(f_{i \dots N})$ and $\lambda_{0}(\lambda_{i \dots N})$ are probabilities that a set of frequencies or wavelengths will have a specific fundamental value.
+$f_{0}(f_{i \dots N})$ and $\lambda_{0}(\lambda_{i \dots N})$ are probabilities that a set of frequencies or periods will have a specific fundamental value.